 Funny anecdote: when everyone was ready and complete, we headed towards the nearest tram station to get our tickets.
 Switzerland’s main currency is Swiss Francs, but they also accept Euros.
 The tickets were good for the next 8 hours, enough for us to go around and tour the city whether with the metro, tram or even the boats at the lake.
 The thing with these ticket booths is this: they only accept coins.

 And we kind of didn’t have enough coins to cover everyone’s tickets.

 So this was us while we tried to get all the coins we have in all our bags:

 Eventually, we all managed to get our coins, and we rode the tram towards our other host’s house to drop our bags and we were off our merry way.
 It was just an interesting — and a bit stressful — way to start our mission. :)

 So, our mission team started the city tour, and our first stop was the United Nations Office at Geneva (UNOG)

 This is the Nations Plaza in front of the UNOG.
 Apparently, there were no fountains there before, but protesters often held rallies there so they decided to put water jets to prevent rallies.
 When we were there, there were kids running around the area, enjoying the water.
 We’d join them if we didn’t have our cameras and if we were keen on getting wet.
 It seemed very refreshing for a hot day though.

 Right in front of the Nations Plaza is a gigantic structure called Broken Chair.
-According to Wikipedia, the Broken Chair “…symbolises opposition to land mines and cluster bombs, and acts as a reminder to politicians and others visiting Geneva.”
-Interesting.
+According to Wikipedia, the Broken Chair “…symbolises opposition to land mines and cluster bombs, and acts as a reminder to politicians and others visiting Geneva. ” Interesting, one a side note, that chair looks uncomfortable, after you have been used to a lumbar support chair.
 That’s me with our hosts and tour guides. :)